When Was Mission Santa Clara De Asis Built

 In recent years, there has been a growing interest in preserving and interpreting the history of Mission Santa Clara de Asís.
 Historians and researchers are increasingly focusing on the experiences of the Ohlone people and their interactions with the Spanish missionaries.
 This includes examining the social, economic, and cultural impacts of the mission system on the indigenous population.

 Community Engagement: There is a growing emphasis on engaging with the local community to promote a deeper understanding of the mission's history.
-Educational programs, tours, and community events are designed to foster a more inclusive and accurate portrayal of the mission's past, acknowledging both its contributions and its negative impacts on the Ohlone people.
+Educational programs, tours, and community events are designed to build a more inclusive and accurate portrayal of the mission's past, acknowledging both its contributions and its negative impacts on the Ohlone people.

 Tips and Expert Advice